On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Introduction

 As with classical (non-ensemble) Kalman filtering, the importance of the results reviewed is in rigorously establishing the type of tracking and stability behaviour desired in filtering applications \cite{anderson79,mf-dm-04,bainCrisan,Bishop/DelMoral:2016}.
-For example, our results imply conditions under which the initial estimation errors are forgotten, and that the flow of the sample mean converges to the true Kalman filtering mean estimate (and thus the true underlying signal) in the average.
-In this case, there must be some emphasis on the stochastic behaviour of the ensemble (Monte Carlo) mean and covariance in order to establish filter stability.
+For example, our results imply conditions under which the initial estimation errors are forgotten, and that the flow of the sample mean converges to the true Kalman filtering (conditional mean) state estimate (and thus the signal) in the average.
+In the case of the {\tt EnKF}, there must be some emphasis placed on the stochastic behaviour of the ensemble (Monte Carlo) mean and covariance in order to establish filter stability.
 We also provide the analogue of the error covariance fixed point in classical Kalman filtering \cite{anderson79,Bishop/DelMoral:2016}; whereby we state results that ensure the sample covariance matrix converges to an invariant, steady-state, distribution.
 We characterise the properties of this invariant distribution and relate this to the sample behaviour of the `vanilla' {\tt EnKF} \cite{burgers1998analysis,evensen2009book} and the `deterministic' {\tt EnKF} \cite{sakov2008deterministic}.